There's so much to see and do in Vancouver that you might forget to check out what the surrounding area has to offer.

 How to get to Richmond from Vancouver: Richmond is easy to reach from Vancouver on the Canada Line to Bridgeport Station.

 Dine on fish, chips and history in Steveston

 This charming fishing village fringes the giant Fraser River.
 But its boat-bobbling wharf isn’t just about wood-sided stores and great fish and chip joints (we recommend Pajo’s) – there’s tons of history here too.
 Shipbuilding and fish processing made this one of BC’s busiest communities in the late 1800s, and its two National Historic Sites evoke the story perfectly.
 The Gulf of Georgia Cannery tells you what working as a "slimer" in a fish plant was like, while exhibits at the Britannia Heritage Shipyard illuminate everything from prohibition-era rum-running to WWII Japanese internment.

-How to get to Steveston: It’s an hour by transit from Vancouver (Canada Line SkyTrain to Richmond-Brighouse Station then a 407 bus).
+How to get to Steveston from Vancouver: It’s an hour by transit from Vancouver (Canada Line SkyTrain to Richmond-Brighouse Station, then a 407 bus).

 New Westminster – aka the “Royal City” – was the region’s main settlement before Victoria took over in 1866.
 Start by window-shopping on historic Columbia St, complete with a visit to the landmark Anvil Centre.
 It’s the home of two free-entry attractions: the popular New Westminster Museum and the New Media Gallery, where avant-garde contemporary exhibits are displayed.

-How to get to New Westminster: It’s a 25-minute SkyTrain ride from downtown to New West.
+How to get to New Westminster from Vancouver: It’s a 25-minute SkyTrain ride from downtown to New West.